PX4/PX4-user_guide/en/config_mc/mc_trajectory_tuning.md

-# Trajectory generator
+# Multicopter Trajectory Generator Tuning

-This document provides an overview of the multicopter position-control tuning parameters that change the *user experience*: how fast the vehicle reacts to stick movements, the maximum allowed velocity, etc. (i.e. the parameters that affect the value of a desired setpoint rather than those that affect how well the vehicle *tracks* the setpoint).
+This document provides an overview of the multicopter tuning parameters that change the *user experience*: how fast the vehicle reacts to stick movements or direction changes in missions, the maximum allowed velocity, etc. (i.e. the parameters that affect the value of a desired setpoint rather than those that affect how well the vehicle *tracks* the setpoint).
 The algorithm that generates those setpoints is called a "trajectory generator".

 > **Warning** This guide is for advanced users/experts.

 <span></span>
-> **Tip** Follow the instructions in the [Multicopter PID Tuning Guide](../config_mc/pid_tuning_guide_multicopter.md) *before* doing any of the higher-level related control tuning described here.
-Do not use the advanced position control tuning parameters to fix bad tracking or vibration!
+> **Tip** Follow the instructions in the [Multicopter PID Tuning Guide](../config_mc/pid_tuning_guide_multicopter.md) *before* doing any of the tuning described here.
+  Do not use these tuning parameters to fix bad tracking or vibration!

 ## Overview

 The input to the P/PID controller is a *desired setpoint* that the vehicle should attempt to track.
 [PID Tuning](../config_mc/pid_tuning_guide_multicopter.md) ("Lower level" tuning) aims to reduce the error between the desired setpoint and the estimate of the vehicle state.
 Poor P/PID Gains can lead to instability.

 The *desired* setpoint passed to the P/PID controller is itself calculated from a *demanded* setpoint based on a stick position (in RC modes) or from a mission command.
 Setpoint value ("higher level") tuning is used to specify the mapping between the demanded setpoint and the desired setpoint.